equinor/radix-public-site/public-site/site/guides/configure-jobs/index.md

 ![Diagram of jobs and job-scheduler](job-scheduler-diagram.png "Job Scheduler overview")

-> Job Scheduler keeps the 10 latest `Succeeded` jobs.
-Jobs with status `Failed` is not automatically cleaned up, and must be deleted with the `DELETE /api/v1/jobs/{jobName}` method.
+> The job-scheduler keeps the 10 latest `Succeeded` and the 10 latest `Failed` jobs.

 ## Starting a new job